lanrenwo/lzsc/README.md

 # lzsc
-lzsc comes from the OpenConnect's LZS library.
+lzsc （Golang LZS Compression） comes from the OpenConnect's LZS library.

 Using CGO, which makes it easier for you to call in Golang, and it is very fast.